waliddx/alx-higher_level_programming/README.md

  Walid Gzouly (waliddx)

 # Acknowledgements:
-- All work contained in this project was completed as part of the curriculum for ALX Africa SE.
+- All work done in this repository was completed as part of the curriculum for ALX Africa SE.
-- ALX Africa is an online full-stack software engineering program that prepares students for careers in the tech industry using project-based peer learning.
+- please keep in mind for lack of time i couldn't finish all the project, there are three other project missed on my repository but over all, what u need is here, happy coding everyone!